mykola-zalizniak/BotBrowser/tools/botcanvas/README.md

 BotCanvas is a comprehensive canvas recording system that captures all Canvas 2D and WebGL API calls with complete parameter serialization.
 The recorded JSONL format enables:

-- **Forensic analysis** – understand exactly how fingerprinting libraries build their hashes with the included HTML viewer
+- **Forensic analysis** – understand how tracking systems build fingerprints so you can defend against collection
 - **Deterministic testing** – validate cross-platform consistency with identical API sequences
 - **Hash reconstruction** – upcoming replay feature in BotBrowser will restore canvas operations from recordings to reproduce identical hashes